 Central Utilities Initiative (CUI)

 Vanderbilt University is set to make extensive upgrades to its utilities and other infrastructure as it prepares for future campus growth.
-The Central Utilities Initiative, which began January 2023, will provide enhancements in support of various Vandy United projects, the Highland Quad Residential Colleges that will be constructed along 25th Avenue South, and other future university projects.
+The Central Utilities Initiative, which began January 2023, will provide enhancements in support of various Vandy United projects and other future university projects.

 Among the planned upgrades, the new initiative will enhance the resiliency and redundancy of current utility systems on campus.
 Capacity for utility generation also will be increased with the construction of a new power plant beginning in 2023, as well as improved distribution lines.
 The Highland Power Plant, which is being designed to achieve LEED certification, will be located at the recreation field on 25th Avenue South, next to the David Williams II Recreation and Wellness Center.